General Accounting Part 2

 To give a simple example.
 A stock item is purchased for R500.00.
 This purchase will not be reflected in the Income Statement but will increase the stock value under Current Assets in the Balance Sheet.
 When the stock is sold for R800.00, the stock value under Current Assets is reduced by R500.00 and posted into Cost of Sales.
 This the sale of R800.00 less Cost of Sale of R500.00 gives a Gross Profit of R300.00.

 Should the stock be revalued to R525.00 due to an Average costing being used, then the Cost of Sale value will be R525.00 and the Gross Profit R275.00

-These are costs which are incurred by the business that are not directly associated with the products or services which make up the revenue.
-Some examples are advertising, accounting fees, rental, electricity, bank charges, stationery etc.
+These are costs that are incurred by the business that are not directly associated with the products or services which make up the revenue.
+Some examples are advertising, accounting fees, rental, electricity, bank charges, stationery, etc.

 This value is calculated by subtracting the Expenses from the Gross Profit figure and adding any other income.
 This figure shows the actual profit or loss made by the business.
 Net Profit Margin is the ratio of Net Profit to Revenue.
 It is a key ratio of profitability.

 This report is also referred to as a Statement of Financial Position.
 A Balance Sheet report is always extracted for a specific point in time and not just for a specific period.
 The Balance Sheet is one of the core financial reports.
 Comparison figures against budgets or a previous financial year may also be included.
 The Balance Sheet has two sections and the totals of each section must be equal to each other.
 Hence the name Balance Sheet.
 The sections are one of these formats.